Jean Baptiste Point du Sable: Illinois Country

-In August 1779, during the American Revolutionary War, Point du Sable was arrested as a suspected Patriot at Trail Creek by British troops and imprisoned briefly at Fort Michilimackinac.
+In August 1779, during the American Revolutionary War, Point du Sable was arrested as a suspected American Patriot at Trail Creek by British troops and imprisoned briefly at Fort Michilimackinac.
 An officer's report following his arrest noted that Point du Sable had many friends who vouched for his good character.
 The following year, Point du Sable was ordered transported to the Pinery on the St. Clair River north of Detroit.
 From the summer of 1780 until May 1784, Point du Sable managed the Pinery, a tract of woodlands owned by British officer Lt.
 Patrick Sinclair, on the St. Clair River in eastern Michigan.
 This may have been a choice given by him from the British, offering him release from his imprisonment to manage the Pinery.
-Point du Sable with his family lived in a cabin at the mouth of the Pine River in what is now the city of St. Clair.
+Point du Sable lived with his family in a cabin at the mouth of the Pine River in what is now the city of St. Clair.

-At some time in the 1780s, after the US achieved independence, Point du Sable settled on the north bank of the Chicago River close to its mouth.
+At some time in the 1780s, after the U.S. achieved independence, Point du Sable settled on the north bank of the Chicago River close to its mouth.
 The earliest known record of Point du Sable living in Chicago is an entry that Hugh Heward made in his journal on 10 May 1790, during a journey from Detroit across Michigan and through Illinois.
 Heward's party stopped at Point du Sable's house en route to the Chicago portage; they swapped their canoe for a pirogue that belonged to Point du Sable, and they bought bread, flour, and pork from him.
 Perrish Grignon, who visited Chicago in about 1794, described Point du Sable as a large man and wealthy trader.
 Point du Sable's granddaughter, Eulalie Pelletier, was born at his Chicago River settlement in 1796.